bloominstituteoftechnology/node-db3-guided-solution/README-lesson-plan.md

 ## Multi-Table APIs

 Begin working with the guided demo.
 Show the students the `users` and `posts` tables in `SQLiteStudio`, emphasizing the foreign key in `posts`.
 Show them that we currently have CRUD endpoints for `users`.
+Adding Eslint to the project highly recommended: `npx eslint --init`.

 ### GET /api/users/:id/posts